lixiang-222/lixiang-222.github.io/_publications/2024-05-CIDGMed.md

 [//]: # (collection: arxiv)

 [//]: # (permalink: /publication/2010-10-01-paper-title-number-2)
-[//]: # (excerpt: 'This article proposes a dual-granularity framework for medication recommendation that utilizes causal inference to combine molecular-level and entity-level relationships, and designs a causality-based bias correction approach.')
+excerpt: 'This article proposes a dual-granularity framework for medication recommendation that utilizes causal inference to combine molecular-level and entity-level relationships, and designs a causality-based bias correction approach.'
 date: 2024-05-01
 venue: 'arxiv'
 paperurl: 'https://arxiv.org/abs/2403.00880'